MAKE THINGS EASIER FOR THE PEOPLE YOU LOVE

 If you skip my complimentary 15-minute phone consultation and proceed to book my initial estate plan meeting (via Zoom or phone call) to start the process, you will be eligible for a $150 discount on my packages ONLY (no a la carte).

-Additionally, educators are welcome to enjoy a 10% discount on any of my services.
+Educators, first responders and military are welcome to enjoy a 10% discount on any of my services.
 Please note that these discounts cannot be combined.

 A LA CARTE PRICING